oracle/python-oracledb/doc/src/api_manual/pipeline.rst

 PipelineOpResult Objects
 ========================

-PipelineOpResult objects are returned in list when calling :meth:`AsyncConnection.run_pipeline()`.
+When :meth:`AsyncConnection.run_pipeline()` is called, it returns a list of PipelineOpResult objects.
 These objects contain the results of the executed :ref:`PipelineOp objects <pipelineopobjs>` operations.

 PipelineOpResult Attributes
 ---------------------------